Alejogb1/job-board/blog-data/how-to-use-hyperspace-ais-decentralized-network.md

 5. **python execution inside the node editor**:  the ability to execute python code directly within the node editor is a game-changer  this adds a ton of flexibility and it lets users customize each step in the process.  imagine you need to do some complex data manipulation that requires a specific python script —boom you just insert a python node into your dag and it all happens automatically, within the workflow.

-okay now let's talk code examples.  i’m not gonna write full implementations but i'll give you the flavor:
+ now let's talk code examples.  i’m not gonna write full implementations but i'll give you the flavor:

 example 1:  puppeteer web scraping (simplified):